Bat Boy Assignment

 All there?
 Okay!
 Save the image under a different name (File-->Save As...) on your desktop, and you're finished.

-8. BONUS: Want to really make it look like it came from the Weekly World News?
+8. BONUS: Want to make the image black-and-white?

 Oh, by the way--ask me to show you what the guy in the picture sent me.